tysmithnet/panda/README.md

 ###### Services
+Services are the main source of functionality and plugin specific events.
 Services are whatever you want them to be.
 I make no restrictions on the API you can provide.
 That being said, I recommend the following guide lines:

 1. Expose `IObservable`s for changes in state
 1. Favor asynchronous APIs to synchronous
 1. TBD

+###### Settings
+Anything can have settings.
+Settings can be anything serializable.
+Settings are created almost immediately after start up, so you cannot use anything injected.
+If you need settings simply add a dependency on `ISettingsService` and get whatever settings you are interested in.
+If you want to create settings just implement `IPluginSettings`.

+###### Domain Events
+Anything can receive events and anything can broadcast events.
+There are no restrictions on events other than that it implements `IDomainEvent`.
+To send and receive events add a dependency on `IEventHub`.

+This is not for regular UI events or things that would be better suited to using injected components.
+Examples of good events are:
+1. Intentional file deletion
+1. Restarting of components
+1. Shutdown requests